 The fair value of asset retirement obligations is recognized in the period they are incurred, if a reasonable estimate of fair value can be made.
 Asset retirement obligations primarily relate to the abandonment of natural gas and oil producing facilities and include costs to dismantle and relocate or dispose of production platforms, gathering systems, wells and related structures.
-Estimates are based on historical experience of plugging and abandoning wells, estimated remaining lives of those wells based on reserve estimates, external estimates as to the cost to plug and abandon the wells in the future and federal and state regulatory requirements.
-Depreciation of capitalized asset retirement costs and accretion of asset retirement obligations are recorded over time.
-The depreciation will generally be determined on a units-of-production basis while accretion to be recognized will escalate over the life of the producing assets.
+Estimates are based on historical experience of plugging and abandoning wells, estimated remaining lives of those wells based on reserve estimates, external estimates of the cost to plug and abandon the wells in the future and federal and state regulatory requirements.
+Depreciation of capitalized asset retirement costs will generally be determined on a units-of-production basis while accretion to be recognized will escalate over the life of the producing assets.